 Despite courts' lack of consensus on the nature of intention needed for coauthorship-routinely referred to as "mutual intent"-the idea of intention continues to remain the touchstone of the unplanned coauthorship analysis.
-Over the years, scholars too have criticized courts' reliance on the notion of mutual intent, with some suggesting that it be cabined in purely contractual terms, and others recommending its elimination altogether from the coauthorship inquiry.
-225
+Over the years, scholars too have criticized courts' reliance on the notion of mutual intent, with some suggesting that it be cabined in purely contractual terms, and others recommending its elimination altogether from the coauthorship inquiry.225

 Understanding mutual intent in purely contractual terms would certainly simplify the concept quite dramatically.
 All the same, doing so would undermine the very utility of employing mutual intent as an analytical device in copyright law.
-In the contract law context, mutual intent (determined through objective evidence) enables courts to find the existence of a consensus ad idem, or a meeting of the minds, among the contracting parties.
-As a species of promising, contract law is thought to enable parties to subordinate themselves to each other's wills, in the pursuit of a common end.
-The core idea is thus that in so promising, each party subjects himself/herself to the other party rather than the common end in question.
+In the contract law context, mutual intent (determined through objective evidence) enables courts to find the existence of a consensus ad idem, or a meeting of the minds, among the contracting parties.226 As a species of promising, contract law is thought to enable parties to subordinate themselves to each other's wills, in the pursuit of a common end.227 The core idea is thus that in so promising, each party subjects himself/herself to the other party rather than the common end in question.
 This in turn generates an obligation-to the other contracting party-which produces its own set of normative ideals, and behavioral motivations.
-The obligation to the other party-not the final goal-forms contract law's exclusive concern, which explains why ideas such as "efficient breach" find little recognition as a doctrinal
+The obligation to the other party-not the final goal-forms contract law's exclusive concern, which explains why ideas such as "efficient breach" find little recognition as a doctrinal matter.228 Superimposing contract law's ideals and obligations over those of copyright law makes little sense then in the absence of an affirmative account aligning contract law's normative goals with those of copyright law.

-225 See, e.g., Russ VerSteeg, Intent, Originality, Creativity and Joint Authorship, 68 Brooklyn L. Rev. 123 (2002) (arguing that mutual intent should be cabined in contractual terms); LaFrance, supra note , at 255 (arguing for the elimination of mutual intent as the touchstone of coauthorship).
+225 See, e.g., Russ VerSteeg, Intent, Originality, Creativity and Joint Authorship, 68 Brook.
+L. Rev. 123, 124 (2002) (arguing that mutual intent should be cabined in contractual terms); LaFrance, supra note 217, at 255 (arguing for the elimination of mutual intent as the touchstone of coauthorship).

-226 For an overview of this account, see: Max Radin, Contract Obligation and the Human Will, 43 COLUM.
-L. REV. 575 (1943).
+226 For an overview of this account, see Max Radin, Contract Obligation and the Human Will, 43 Colum.
+L. Rev. 575, 575 (1943).